Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 \subsection{Expected Profits and Imbalances}

 We may write the expected profit of firm $i$ as

-showing that in the planning phase firms must estimate future goods and labour demand, which we will denote generically as $\mathbb{E}_t[Q]$.
-Similarly, the expected excess production is also a function of $\mathbb{E}_t[Q]$:
+showing that in the planning phase firms must estimate future goods and labour demand, which we will denote generically as $\mathbb{E}_t[x]$.
+Similarly, the expected excess production is also a function of $\mathbb{E}_t[x]$:

-The simplest assumption we can adopt is that firms are sticky, and estimate all future demands to be equal to their last observation (which follows the rationale that they produced in order to meet total demand), i.e.
+The simplest assumption we can adopt is that firms are ``sticky'', and estimate all future demands to be equal to their last observation (which follows the rationale that firms produce in order to meet total demand), i.e.

-This is the rule that we will explore in the present paper, but some immediate generalisations come to mind: one is that firms may factor in {\it realized} quantities $Q^{ }(t-1)$ in their estimate, and set
+However, some immediate generalisations come to mind.
+For example, firms may also factor in {\it realized} quantities $x^{ }(t-1)$ in their estimate, and set as a learning rule